 About Jillian

 Jillian is the founder of Asheville Child Therapy, and a psychotherapist for children since 2010.
-Prior to opening her practice in Asheville NC, she worked with children experiencing trauma and grief in hospitals and clinics in Dublin Ireland, Boston MA, and the Bronx NY for a decade.
-Jillian's education and advanced training includes a Master's degree from Columbia University, service with the National Health Service Corps, certification in Trauma-Focused Cognitive Behavioral Therapy (TF CBT), and completion of post-graduate training to become a Registered Play Therapist (RPT) and Supervisor (RPT-S).
+Prior to opening her practice in Asheville NC, she worked in medical settings in Dublin Ireland, Boston MA, and the Bronx NY.
+Jillian's education and training includes a Master's degree from Columbia University, service with the National Health Service Corps, certification in Trauma-Focused Cognitive Behavioral Therapy (TF CBT), and the Registered Play Therapist (RPT) credential.
 She is a graduate of the Association for Play Therapy’s Leadership Academy and has served as a Board Director and Vice President of the New York Association for Play Therapy.

-Jillian deeply respects her role in gently accompanying children on their therapeutic journey.
-Described by her clients as "a good listener, cares about me, remembers important stuff, playful, magical" and by their caregivers as "warm, attuned, down to earth, helps me help my child, really cares about my kid."
-When she’s not in the office she’s probably gardening, visiting her sisters around the country, enjoying strawberry mochi ice cream, or playing “pirates treasure” in the sandbox with her sons.
+Jillian deeply respects her role in gently accompanying children in therapy.
+Described by clients as "a good listener, cares about me, remembers important stuff, playful, magical" and by caregivers as "warm, attuned, down to earth, helps me help my child, really cares about my kid."
+She enjoys gardening, eating pizza with crispy crust, learning about superheros, listening to the On Being podcast, or playing “pirates treasure” in a sandbox with her kids.

 At many times throughout their lives, children will feel the world has turned topsy-turvy.
 It's not the ever-present smile that will help them feel secure.
 It's knowing that love can hold many feelings, including sadness, and that they can count on the people they love to be with them until the world turns right side up again." - Fred Rogers